hlissner/lb6-actions/actions/Time In.lbaction/README.md

 A quick wibbly wobbly, timey whimey way to look up what time it is anywhere in the world.
 Feed it an address, a country, a city--whatever.

+Keeps a history of locations you've looked up and suggests them as you type.

 ![](https://raw.githubusercontent.com/hlissner/lb6-actions/master/images/cb-ti-1.png)
 ![](https://raw.githubusercontent.com/hlissner/lb6-actions/master/images/cb-ti-2.png)